Professional Mentor "Friend" Fargo-Moorhead

-We are currently seeking a mentor for our Childhood program (Kindergarten) to serve as a positive adult role model to eight elementary-aged children and develop loving, caring, and sustained relationships with each child.
-For each child, a Friend will set positive expectations; nurture and promote each child’s strengths, talents, and abilities; help ensure physical and emotional well-being; teach life and academic skills; provide enrichment activities; and model responsible behavior.
+We are currently seeking a mentor for our Childhood program (Kindergarten to 5th Grade) to serve as a positive adult role model to eight elementary children and develop loving, caring, and sustained relationships with each child.
+For each child, a Friend will set positive expectations; nurture and promote each child’s strength, talents, and abilities; help ensure physical and emotional well-being; teach life and academic skills; provide enrichment activities; and model responsible behavior.
 A Friend will fully document activities and participate in the ongoing evaluation process.
-Friends will work primarily one-on-one with the children they serve.
+Friends will work primarily one-on-one with the children they serve, while also building trusting supportive relationships with parents/caregivers.
 A Friend must know, understand, honor, and support the organization’s mission, vision, values, and principles, and be able to clearly articulate the organization’s function.

-- Provide enrichment resources and activities that include opportunities for cultural awareness;
+- Provide enrichment resources and activities that include opportunities for cultural identity development

-- Maintain a 40-hour work schedule that includes afternoons, evenings, and weekends (normal working days are Tuesday through Saturday with Sundays and Mondays off);
+- Maintain a 40-hour work schedule that includes afternoons, evenings, and weekends (normal working days are Monday to Friday or Tuesday to Saturday)

-- Attend and actively participate in team meetings and staff functions;
+- Attend and actively participate in team meeting and staff functions

-- Two years of experience working with children
+- Minimum two-years of experience working with children

 - Willingness to commit for a minimum of three years